vincentwenger/coupons_exploration/README.md

 The findings are that :
 - <ins>For bar coupons:</ins>
   - The more frequent the drivers go to a bar each month, the more likely they are to accept the coupons
-  - Drivers with a lower income and who go often to cheap restaurasnts are less likely to accept the coupons
+  - Drivers with a lower income and who go often to cheap restaurants are less likely to accept the coupons
 - <ins>For Carry out & Take away coupons:</ins>
   - Drivers who are more likely to accept the coupons are male drivers, who are 50 years old or more, who go home or to no urgent place, don't travel with kid(s), around 2PM or 6PM, when it doesn't rain.
   - Drivers with lower level of education, with lower income, with a job in construction, building maintenance or healthcare practitioners are more likely to accept the coupon